 Why is this a unique offering at Moffitt?

 For decades, the nasal corridor was only used in a limited approach to perform pituitary tumor resection.
-The development of the expanded endoscopic endonasal approaches (EEA) allowed surgeons to remove larger and more complex tumors through the nostrils.
+The development of the expanded endoscopic endonasal approaches (EEA) allows the nostrils and nasal sinuses to be used as natural corridors to remove skull base tumors utilizing a high-definition surgical telescope.
+This surgical route enhances patient recovery and allows safe tumor resection without incisions in the face or scalp while minimizing brain tissue retraction and manipulation.

 The evolution of the expanded EEA was a result of a better understanding of the skull base anatomy, reconstruction techniques, endoscope use, and the development of new surgical instrumentation.
 However, the technique is still not as widely used as it should be.